Core Overview

 The Core section of the portal includes the following modules and views:

-- Data Explorer: Data Explorer is our primary interface for manually exploring stored network data (flow records, BGP, SNMP, etc.).
+• Data Explorer: Data Explorer is our primary interface for manually exploring stored network data (flow records, BGP, SNMP, etc.).
 Data Explorer settings are translated into queries that return “views” made up of tables and graphs about traffic dimensions and metrics on specified devices during a specified timespan.
 Data Explorer is a powerful, deep-featured network analytics tool for troubleshooting, forensics, and BI.

-- Capacity Planning: This workflow enables service providers and other network operators to quickly assess the utilization of interfaces relative to capacity so that they can take action before links become overloaded.
+• Capacity Planning: This workflow enables service providers and other network operators to quickly assess the utilization of interfaces relative to capacity so that they can take action before links become overloaded.
 You can create capacity plans for various groups of interfaces and evaluate utilization independently for each plan according to custom criteria.
-You’ll see current traffic volume as a percent of capacity, an estimate (based on current trends) of when traffic is likely to reach a target utilization range, and suggestions for rerouting traffic to optimize the use of your infrastructure.
-See Capacity Planning.
+You’ll see current traffic volume as a percent of capacity, an estimate (based on current trends) of when traffic is likely to reach a target utilization range, and suggestions for rerouting traffic to optimize the use of your infrastructure (see Capacity Planning).

-- Insights: This module enables the viewing and configuration of ready-made insights that automatically notify you of potentially interesting and/or concerning developments surfaced by our insights engine (see Insights and Insights Reference).
+• Insights: This module enables the viewing and configuration of ready-made insights that automatically notify you of potentially interesting and/or concerning developments surfaced by our insights engine (see Insights and Insights Reference).

-- Forensic Raw Flow: A viewer for raw flows from a set of data sources over a given time range, including, for each flow, the timestamp and the values of selected flow fields (device, protocol, source/destination IP, and source/destination port).
+• Forensic Raw Flow: A viewer for raw flows from a set of data sources over a given time range, including, for each flow, the timestamp and the values of selected flow fields (device, protocol, source/destination IP, and source/destination port).

 Note: This feature is not included by default in any Kentik edition.
 For further information, contact Customer Support.

-Network Explorer Views
+Network Explorer Pages

-While some modules in the Core section (e.g. Data Explorer, Network Map, etc.) feature a unique interface that is specialized for a specific purpose, the view pages in this section feature a consistent layout built around of set of standard components that, while customizable, are fundamentally similar from page to page (see Main Panel Components).
+While some modules in the Core section (e.g. Data Explorer, Kentik Map, etc.) feature a unique interface that is specialized for a specific purpose, the pages in this section feature a consistent layout built around of set of standard components that, while customizable, are fundamentally similar from page to page (see Main Panel Components).
 This layout is used for two similar but distinct kinds of pages:

 Main Panel Components